Empirical Process Control

-Personally, I consider human beings highly unreliable inputs to any process.
+Personally, I consider human beings highly unreliable inputs to any Empirical Process.
 We humans often compare ourselves to machines, but in fact we are highly unreliable.
 Now, innovation and creativity are ‘the unexpected’.
 So, in innovation ‘unreliability’ is actually a good thing or can be.
 So, humans aren’t that bad after all.

 This very simple theory or paradigm seems very real and accurate to me.
 It makes sense, to me, of the mess that we are in.
 The tar pit, as Fred Brooks calls it.